Dev mode

 ) and run the deployment locally.cd abci_build autonomy deploy run

-You can cancel the local execution by pressing
+You can cancel the local execution at any time by pressing Ctrl+C.

 Hot reload